ULStats/MA4128Assessment-2018/SeanLeahy-MICE.md

 The above code creates a new data frame in which the imputed values from the 1st imputation are combined with the original values.
 From this the descriptive statistics can be seen.

+### Visualizing Imputed Data
+Using the stripplot function a visual representation of the imputed data can be seen.

 https://cran.r-project.org/web/packages/mice/README.html